Share to Facebook Share to Twitter Bookmark and Share

 King County is committed to creating economic opportunity for all, stewarding our environment responsibly, partnering with communities, centering equity and social justice and being transparent and accountable.

 King County has historic involvement in the Duwamish valley through the superfund cleanup and remediation as part of the Lower Duwamish Waterway Group along with the city of Seattle, Port of Seattle, and Boeing.
-The Lower Duwamish Waterway Group has collectively invested approximately 50,000,000 dollars in investigating contamination in the lower Duwamish waterway, developed approaches for cleanup of the waterway and means to prevent recontamination through source control.
+The Lower Duwamish Waterway Group has collectively invested approximately 50,000,000 dollars in investigating contamination in the lower Duwamish waterway, developed approaches for cleanup of the waterway, and means to prevent recontamination through source control.

 On October 20, 2010, Ordinance 16948, also referred to as the "Equity and Social Justice Ordinance," was enacted, establishing equity and social justice from an initiative to an integrated effort that intentionally applies the countywide strategic plan's principle of "fair and just" in all the county does in order to achieve equitable opportunities for all people and communities.

-On July 24, 2020, with Motion 15655 <https://mkcclegisearch.kingcounty.gov/View.ashx?M=F&ID=8703085&GUID=13CC0A72-9A04-4620-AFED-70D290F9DA5B>, the King County council declared racism a public health crisis and affirmed its commitment to maintain and incorporate into its work a public health approach to addressing institutional and system racism across King County government, and to rectify historic and current day trauma and disproportionality.
-The council also recognized that eliminating racist policies and practices and the conditions that result in disparate access to resources and opportunities based on race requires engaging and being responsive to communities and residents impacted by racism, especially Black and Indigenous communities, as partners in identifying and implementing antiracist solutions, policies and practices.
+On July 24, 2020, with Motion 15655, the King County council declared racism a public health crisis and affirmed its commitment to maintain and incorporate into its work a public health approach to addressing institutional and systemic racism across King County government, and to rectify historic and current day trauma and disproportionality.
+The council also recognized that eliminating racist policies and practices and the conditions that result in disparate access to resources and opportunities based on race requires engaging and being responsive to communities and residents impacted by racism, especially Black and Indigenous communities, as partners in identifying and implementing antiracist solutions, policies, and practices.
 The council committed to using its authority to enact antiracist policies and practices that will meet human needs, promote healthy and strong communities, reduce structural inequities and advance equity and justice by eliminating policies and practices designed to oppress marginalized people.

 On May 4, 2021, with Motion 15866, the King County council recognized that the impacts of a changing climate do not affect all King County residents in the same way.
 Climate change is a threat multiplier and its impacts can magnify existing health issues and limited access to resources that are already experienced disproportionally by Black, Indigenous and People of Color.